diku-dk/RenalVesselSeg/README.md

 [//]: # (which will probably be made available upon acceptance.)

-The code for the reconstructing vascular tree (based on Global Constructive Optimization) as well as the synthesized results will be made available upon acceptance of the previous paper (attached in appendix currently due to double-blind requirement).
+The code for the reconstructing vascular tree (based on Global Constructive Optimization) as well as the synthesized results (tree structure in .vtk format) will be made available upon acceptance of the previous paper
+(attached in appendix currently due to double-blind requirement).

 #### Here this GitHub repo will include all the deep learning part, i.e., code for constructing, training and applying the deep learning models.